Balancingrock/SwifterLog/docs/UserManual.md

     let myGreatVariable = MyGreatVariable()
     log.atDebug(message: myGreatVariable, from: Source(...))

-As said before, this works fine.
+This works fine.
 When there is no target with a threshold below `.info` no log information is written.
 However the call `atDebug` is always made.
 And hence all parameters must be evaluated and the information must be placed on the stack.
 That overhead is always incurred.
 Wether the debug level is used or not.

 The solution is to avoid the evaluation/preparation when the debug level is not used.